Rejuvenating Yoga Retreat in Springbrook

 You can sense how ancient this place is just from walking amongst the huge trees in the thick forest.
 One even is inspired to hug one of these giant trees, almost as though the energy from the earth will come through to you from hugging it!
+Tree Hugger Alert!!!

 Last year I won first prize at Australia’s very first Yoga Ball, held at the Sofitel in Darling Harbour.
 Jo Doyle from Soulfusion yoga organised this wonderful event to raise funds for victims of domestic violence.
 There were many prizes to be won.
-I bought 4 tickets and had that ‘lucky feeling’, even saying to my colleague that ‘this is the winning ticket’ – which is was!
+I bought 4 tickets and had that ‘lucky feeling’, even saying to my colleague that ‘this is the winning ticket’ – which it was!

 The focus of the retreat was self-change.
 There was daily meditation and two yoga classes – invigorating yoga or gentle, rejuvenating yoga.
-These sessions were followed by a wonderful vegetarian breakfast and then a workshop on tools for self-change or you could choose a zenthai shiatsu massage instead!
+These sessions were followed by a wonderful vegetarian breakfast then a workshop on tools for self-change or you could choose a zenthai shiatsu massage instead!

 Easily could have stayed another week up there!
-Definitely looking forward to returning hopefully not in the too distant future!

 Looking for the best Japanese yoga studio in Sydney?